polca/premise/docs/transform.rst

 TRANSFORM
 =========

-A series of transformation are operation on the LCI database to align process performance and technology market shares with outputs from the IAM scenario.
+A series of transformations are applied to the Life Cycle Inventory (LCI) database to align process performance and technology market shares with the outputs from the Integrated Assessment Model (IAM) scenario.

 Power generation
 """"""""""""""""